ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## timezoneOffset {#timezoneoffset}

-Returns a timezone offset from [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) in seconds.
-The function takes into account [Daylight saving time](https://en.wikipedia.org/wiki/Daylight_saving_time) and historical timezone changes at the specified date and time.
+Returns a timezone offset in seconds from [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
+The function takes into account [daylight saving time](https://en.wikipedia.org/wiki/Daylight_saving_time) and historical timezone changes at the specified date and time.
 [IANA timezone database](https://www.iana.org/time-zones) is used to calculate the offset.

 **Syntax**